Élyse Caron-Beaudoin, PhD

 Emmanuel holds a nursing degree from the Université de Bretagne Sud and the Centre Hospitalier de Vanne (France).
 In addition, Emmanuel is a certified registered nurse anesthetist (Master's degree, Université de la Réunion).
 Emmanuel has been practicing nursing in France and Île de la Réunion since 2013.

-Master of Environmental Science student
+PhD in Environmental Science student

 Current interns and research assistants